Webmart/Webmart/README.md

 ### B. Install with Composer

-See available versions on [Packagist](https://packagist.org/packages/webmart/webmart) or on [GitHub](https://github.com/Webmart/webmart/releases).
+See available versions on [Packagist](https://packagist.org/packages/webmart/webmart) or [GitHub](https://github.com/Webmart/webmart/releases).

 Navigate to your directory and run: